guimingyue/guimingyue.github.io/_posts/2025-07-27-build-a-vs-extension-from-scratch-using-qwen-code.md

 ---
 layout: post
-title:  "Building a Visual Studio Code Extension from Scratch Using Qwen Code and Lingma"
+title:  Building a Visual Studio Code Extension from Scratch Using Qwen Code and Lingma
-date:   2025-07-27 15:00:00
 categories: AI Development
 ---